johnwr-response/boot5fsb5mw/NOTES.md

 ### Form Validation & Display

 - Provide valuable, actionable feedback to your users with HTML5 form validation, via browser default behaviors or custom styles and JavaScript

+### Alerts & Progress Bars

+- Alerts Provide contextual feedback messages for typical user actions with the handful of available and flexible alert messages
+- Custom progress bars featuring support for stacked bars, animated backgrounds, and text labels